cyruzin/codeigniter-react-boilerplate/README.md

 The project have been tested using the versions below:

+- Nginx latest version
-- XAMPP Stack / Docker with PHP version 7.4.7
+- PHP FPM version 7.4.12
-- Node version 12.17
+- Node version 12.19
-- Yarn version 1.22.4
+- Yarn version 1.22.5

 ## Contributing